Family: Salicaceae, willow family

 Genus, species: Populus deltoides

-Leaves are large, triangular in shape, hence the species name deltoides.
+Leaves are large, triangular in shape.
 Edge of leaf is coarsely toothed, shiny green.
-Petiole is often bright red.
-Petiole is flattened sideways so leaves are always moving even in a slight breeze.
+Petiole is often bright red and is flattened sideways so leaves are always moving even in a slight breeze.

 Bark is yellowish-green and smooth on young trees, very thick and deeply furrowed on older trees.